KENTUCKY MEAT SHOWER: A Documented Sample Found Is From An Animal’s Lung!

 On Friday morning, March 3, between the hours of eleven and twelve o’clock, I was in my yard, not more than forty steps from the door of the room in which we are now sitting.
 ‘The skies were clear and the sun was shining brightly.
 There was a light wind coming from a westerly direction.
 Without any prelude or warning and exactly under these circumstances, the shower commenced.

-The fall was on not less than one nor more than two minutes in duration.
+The fall was not less than one nor more than two minutes in duration.
 I never touched any of the flesh until my husband came home.
 I noticed little whirlwinds in the mountains during the morning and predicted rain from that fact.
-When the flesh began to fall, I said to my grandson, who was the only person in the yard with me at the time. “what is that falling, Allen?”
-He looked up at me and said, “Why grandma, it’s snowing.”
-I then walked around and saw a large piece of it strike the ground right behind me, with a slap when it struck.
+When the flesh began to fall, I said to my grandson, who was the only person in the yard with me at the time, “What is that falling, Allen?”
+He looked up at me and said, “Why, Grandma, it’s snowing.”
+I then walked around and saw a large piece of it strike the ground right behind me with a slap when it struck.
 A vague idea that my husband and son, who were away, had been torn to pieces and their remains were being brought home to me in this way by the wind flashed through my mind at the moment.
 I was also impressed with the conviction that it was a miracle of God, which, as yet, we do not understand.
 It may have been a warning, as coming events are said to cast their shadows before them.
 The largest piece that I saw was as long as my hand and about half an inch wide.
 It looked gristly as if it had been torn from the throat of some animal.
 Another piece that I saw was half-round in shape and about the size of a half-dollar.

 HOW THE PRESERVED, SLIDE-MOUNTED SPECIMEN WAS FOUND

 Six boxes of microscope slides, collected and mounted by Jacob D. Cox, were found in Auburn, Ohio.
 Jacob D. Cox was a Civil War general, Governor of Ohio, and president of the American Microscopical Society.
 The boxes, each holding twenty-five slides, were individually offered on eBay.
 I submitted winning bids for five of the six boxed collections.
 A person with deeper pockets than mine won the sixth.
 However, the seller pulled several slides from the collection to list individually on the auction site. (offering unique slides as separate bid items can maximize profits.)
-The Kentucky Meat Shower slide was one in that category, being unique as made by Jacob's brother, Charles Cox.
+The Kentucky Meat Shower slide was one in that category, being unique as it was made by Jacob's brother, Charles Cox.
 Apparently, The label identifying the specimen as a sample from a Kentucky Meat Shower seemed nonsensical to the seller.
 So, they assumed "meat" was an abbreviation for meteor and advertised the slide as holding a specimen from the "Kentucky Meteor Shower."

 My competitor (in bidding only, otherwise deeply respected), Brian Stevenson, Ph.D.
 (Univ. of Kentucky), won one of the Cox slide boxes but missed the deadline to bid on the Meat Shower slide because of a meeting.
 As he described it,